OpenTranslationBible/open-bible/en-GB/09.1 Samuel/md/1-samuel-14.md

 ## 1 Samuel 14:25

-Now all the people of the land entered the forest, and there was honey on the ground.
+Then all the people of the land entered the forest, and there was honey on the ground.

 ## 1 Samuel 14:26